dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 # Prepare iOS apps for mobile application management with the Intune App Wrapping Tool

-Use the Microsoft Intune App Wrapping Tool for iOS to modify the behavior of in-house iOS apps by restricting features of the app without changing the code of the app itself.
+Use the Microsoft Intune App Wrapping Tool for iOS to change the behavior of in-house iOS apps by restricting features of the app without changing the code of the app itself.

-The tool is a Mac OS command-line application that creates a wrapper around an app.
-Once an app is processed, you can then change the app's functionality using Intune [mobile application management policies](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) that you configure.
+The tool is a macOS command-line application that creates a wrapper around an app.
+Once an app is processed, you can change the app's functionality using Intune [mobile application management policies](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) that you set up.

 To download the tool, see [Microsoft Intune App Wrapping Tool for iOS](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios).